auchenberg/vscode-browser-preview/README.md

 }
 ```

-The debug configuration also supports these addotional properties: `webRoot`, `pathMapping`, `trace`, `sourceMapPathOverrides` and `urlFilter`.
-See https://github.com/Microsoft/vscode-chrome-debug#other-optional-launch-config-fields for details on how to use.
+The debug configuration also supports these additional properties: `webRoot`, `pathMapping`, `trace`, `sourceMapPathOverrides` and `urlFilter`.
+See <https://github.com/Microsoft/vscode-chrome-debug#other-optional-launch-config-fields> for details on how to use.

-## Additional configuration.
+## Additional configuration

 Browser Preview has the following settings: